 cosine has expanded its facilities significantly to a second building adjacent to its current premises.
 After more than six months work, which included extensive expansion of our cleanrooms, we moved our main office to our new building.

-“This significant expansion is crucial to our work as we continue to develop the advanced X-ray optics for the European Space Agency’s (ESA) X-ray telescope Athena,” Karin Liang, cosine Head of Support, said.
-“Our new office building will also be the site for the development, assembly, integration and testing of HyperScout and other remote sensing instruments.
-It’s a very exciting and busy time at cosine.”
+“This significant expansion is crucial to our work as we continue to develop the advanced X-ray optics for the European Space Agency’s (ESA) X-ray telescope Athena,” Prof. Dr Marco Beijersbergen, cosine founder and managing director, said.

 The building offered several large open areas, providing a blank canvas to design a custom layout for cleanrooms, assembly and testing facilities, a mechanical workshop, offices and meeting rooms.
 In good cosine tradition, several inventive solutions were implemented including everything from climate control to construction and monitoring.

 The production of the X-ray optics for the Athena mission is unique in the world and requires a challenging process using high-tech equipment and procedures.
 The expansion of our cleanroom facilities allows cosine to complete the development of these processes in preparation for the large scale production needed for the Athena mission.